PowerPowder/network-notes/2 - Network Basics.md

 #### Wired
 * **Bus**: single cable where each device connects to it (vampire tap, T-connector)
-* **Ring**: single cable in a loop where each device connects to ring.
+* **Ring**: single cable in a ring where each device connects to ring.
 A token ring passes a token around one device at a time (like a 'talking stick').
-FDDI (fibre) rings are dual rings, one device goes down, go in the other direction to continue communication.
+FDDI (fibre) rings are dual rings, if one device goes down then go in other direction to other end, then back for communication.
 * **Star**: all devices connected to a central point (switch)
-* **Hub-and-Spoke**: star top but with WAN links, connects multiple sites
+* **Hub-and-Spoke**: multiple star topologies with WAN links, used to connect multiple sites
 * **Full-Mesh**: every device is connected to each other
 * **Partial-Mesh**: mix of full-mesh and hub-and-spoke, each node can be rerouted through another link/s

 #### Wireless
 * **Infrastructure Mode**: use wireless access point as a centralised point, has wireless security
-* **Ad-hoc Mode**: connect device to device dynamically, uses a p2p network
+* **Ad-hoc Mode**: connect device to device dynamically, uses a p2p network to communicate
 * **Wireless Mesh**: combine  wireless technologies (wifi, microwave, satelite, radio) to create a mesh network

 ### Internet of Things (IoT)